top of page

 6. Sensory Rice Bone Dig

-What You’ll Need: Dyed rice in Halloween colors (orange, purple, black), bones, and small scoops or tweezers.
+What You’ll Need: Dyed rice in Halloween colours (orange, purple, black), bones, and small scoops or tweezers.

-Activity: Create a colorful base using dyed rice and scatter bones across the tray.
+Activity: Create a colourful base using dyed rice and scatter bones across the tray.
 Encourage your toddler to find the bones or just have fun exploring with the scoops and tweezers.

 Sensory Benefits: This tray is visually stimulating and helps develop motor skills, especially if you encourage scooping and counting the different items they find.